-Table 10.
+Table 12.
 Waiting Behavior

-Prevoius Seek Action Wait Mode: Avoid Others Wait Mode: Wait in place with collisions Wait Mode: Wait in place without collisions Goto Waypoint The occupant will try to stay close to the center of the waypoint while avoiding others.
-The occupant will move to the center of the waypoint without avoiding others, where they will stay once reached.
-Others will still avoid them.
-The occupant will move to the center of the waypoint without avoiding others, where they will stay once reached.
-Others can pass through them.
-Goto Rooms The occupant will try to move toward the farthest point in the room away from all active doors, allowing other occupants to enter the room.
+Prevoius Seek Action Wait Mode: Avoid Others Wait Mode: Wait in place with collisions Wait Mode: Wait in place without collisions Goto Rooms The occupant will try to move toward the farthest point in the room away from all active doors, allowing other occupants to enter the room.
 The occupant will move slightly into the room and then wait without moving.
 Others will still avoid them.
 The occupant will move slightly into the room and then wait without moving.
 Others can pass through them.
 Goto Elevators The occupant will stay in the elevator they traveled in once it reaches the occupant's target floor.
 Should not be used.
 Should not be used.
 Goto Queue The occupant waits in the room of the used service in the same manner as Goto Rooms .
 The occupant stands still at their used service while others try to avoid them.
 Others can still use this service, however, which may cause excessive congestion.
 The occupant stands still at their used service, while others continue to use the service and can pass through them.

-Prevoius Seek Action Wait Mode: Avoid Others Wait Mode: Wait in place with collisions Wait Mode: Wait in place without collisions Goto Occupant Targets The occupant uses the Occupant Target reservation system as described in Section 9.6 to ensure they have a reserved target.
+Goto Occupant Targets The occupant uses the Occupant Target reservation system as described in Section 9.6 to ensure they have a reserved target.
 If they have reached the target, they will wait at it in the same manner as the Goto Waypoint action.
 If they haven't reached it, they will travel to the target and then wait.
 The occupant uses the Occupant Target reservation system, travels to their reserved target, and then stands still at the target.
 Others try to avoid them.
 The occupant uses the Occupant Target reservation system, travels to their reserved target, and then stands still at the target.
-Others can pass through them.
-Assist Occupants The occupant waits in the room where they detached from the assisted occupant in the same manner as Goto Rooms .
-The occupant waits in the room where they detached from the assisted occupant and then stands still.
-Others must avoid them.
-The occupant waits in the room where they detached from the assisted occupant and then stands still.
 Others can pass through them.